My AI Usage Policy

 As a writer, I take my craft seriously.
 I also guard my creative output fiercely.

-However, for any of my original works published here or elsewhere with my byline, I do not consent to any of my work being used to train any form of AI, LLM, or machine learning device.
+For everything else I write, including work published with my byline, I do not consent to any of my work being used to train any form of AI, LLM, or machine learning device.

 Just file that last sentence under “things I never imagined having to say.”